SeeChen/seechen.github.io/README.md

 ## 5. Update Log
 ### 19 NOV 2024
 ### Basic
-0. The interface has been updated to make the user experience smoother, just like using Dove~~~
+0. The interface has been updated to make the user experience smoother, smooth like butter.
 1. The new interface looks more refreshing and more beautiful!
 2. The new operating logic is developed using single-page application (SPA).
 3. Let us bid farewell to the old version that worked for us for a few days.